 Image credit: tupungato via Canva Pro

-In January 2022, Hungary introduced the White Card for foreign nationals who wish to live and work remotely there.
+Hungary offers the White Card, a visa designed for foreign nationals who wish to live and work remotely there.
 What sets it apart from other European countries with a digital nomad visa is its relatively lower cost of living.
 And just like other similar long-term permits, holders can stay for a maximum of two years.
 You can choose to apply from either your country of origin, or within Hungary already.

 Average broadband internet speed: 123.17Mbps